 This page tells you about the biological therapy rituximab and its possible side effects.
 There is information about

 Rituximab (pronounced rit-ux-i-mab) is a monoclonal antibody, which is a type of biological therapy.
 Rituximab is also known by its brand name, Mabthera.
-It is a treatment for low grade lymphoma, high grade B cell lymphoma, chronic lymphocytic leukaemia, and hairy cell leukaemia that has come back after treatment.
+It is a treatment for chronic lymphocytic leukaemia and some types of non Hodgkin lymphoma.
 Rituximab is also used for some non cancer related illnesses.

 You have rituximab through a drip into a vein (infusion).
 You may have to stay in hospital overnight for the first treatment, because some people have a reaction to it.
 You have the first treatment in hospital, over a few hours.
 If you don’t have problems, you can have later treatments more quickly and as an outpatient.